univeth/Univ3th/README.md

 **`IT Student in the EU.
 Intermediate at best on a good day...`**

 #### IT Technology student hailing from somewhere in the EU.
-Main passion is the Cybersec field, but I am generally interested in all different kinds of technologies.
+Main passion is the Cybersec field, but is generally interested in all different kinds of technologies.
 Often found daydreaming about a solarpunk-ish future 🌇

 ---
 #### Currently, focused on these programming/scripting langauges.